Mitigating Data Injection Attacks on Federated Learning: Introduction

 In this paper, we present a novel detection method for data injection attacks in federated learning.
 The method is performed along the model training process and is based on evaluating the gradient of the updates of the participating agents, comparing this gradient to the coordinatewise median over the agents, and ignoring updates from suspicious agents.
-Considering the history of detections using a majority voting among the coordinating node's decisions we can overcome false alarms and missdetections.
-We prove convergence to a truthful model with probability 1 provided that data is i.i.d. among agents.
-One might state that assuming the data is i.i.d might be limiting.
-However, many theoretical papers, use i.i.d data for the theoretical analysis (see \cite{tolpegin2020data,achituve2022communication}.
-This has also been the case with signal processing adaptive algorithms where i.i.d data was widely assumed.
+Considering the history of detections using a majority voting among the coordinating node's decisions, we can overcome false alarms and missed detections.
+We prove convergence to a truthful model with probability one, provided that data is independent and identically distributed (i.i.d.) among agents.
+It could be argued that the assumption of i.i.d.\ data might impose limitations.
+However, many theoretical papers use i.i.d.\ data for the theoretical analysis (see \cite{tolpegin2020data,achituve2022communication}.
+This has also been the case with signal processing adaptive algorithms where i.i.d.\ data is widely assumed.
 The approach taken generalizes the decentralized optimization for M-estimators in \cite{shalom2022localization} to the federated learning context.
 We also demonstrate by simulations that the proposed technique can overcome constant output and label-flipping attacks \cite{li2022detection,zhao2021federated,tolpegin2020data,fang2020local,bagdasaryan2020backdoor,yar2023backdoor,geiping2020inverting,lyu2020threats,mammen2021federated}, even when these attacks are hidden with partially truthful responses.